 Summer is here and that means the weather will be turning much warmer.
 While you and your family are looking for ways to keep cool, keep in mind there's one furry family member that will need some help staying cool as well.
 There are some precautions dog owners can take to make sure their canine pals stay cool during the hot summer days.

-Don’t have air conditioning?
+Don't have air conditioning?
 Neither do we.
-One solution we’ve found to keep our dog cool indoors when the temperature creeps up is a Cool Bed.
+One solution we've found to keep our dog cool indoors when the temperature creeps up is a Cool Bed.
 Simply add the recommended amount of water to the Cool Bed and your dog has a nice cool spot to lay.
-Another alternative for dogs on the go is the Cool Pup Coat.
-It’s a cooling coat for your dog that comes with removable, reusable ice packs you can freeze and insert into the coat to keep your dog nice and cool.
+Another alternative for dogs on the go is the Cooling Coat.
+It uses evaporation technology to keep your dog cool.
+Simply pour cool water on it.

 If you need to walk your dog, the best times are the cooler early mornings and later evenings.
 Be sure the sidewalks are cool enough not to burn your dog's paws.

 Dogs who have long coats suffer the most on hot summer days.
 You can give your dog some relief by trimming their coat.
 Some owners like to shave their dogs, but at least an inch of hair or so should be left to protect your dog's skin against the sun.

 Be sure to keep an eye on your dog during the hot summer months.
 If you notice your dog in distress, such as heavy panting, trouble breathing, vomiting, or being unsteady on their feet, take them to the vet immediately.
 Heat-related illnesses like heat stroke can be avoided by the preventative measures listed above and can keep your canine friend happy, healthy, and comfortable over the summer.